fleschutz/PowerShell/Docs/FAQ.md

    <details><summary>Want to contribute or found a bug or issue?</summary>

-If you find something bad (like a bug, error, or any issue), please report it here by open an Issue.
+If you find something bad (like a bug, error, or any issue), please report it here by opening an Issue.

 Or even better: Fork the repository, add or fix the script and submit a pull request, so others can participate too.
    </details>